 Perhaps it would be most accurate to see the arrest of Francesco Gioia in Barcelona Spain on May 11 as the beginning of this wave of repression.
 Francesco is an anarchist from the Italian group II Silvestre.
 He was placed under house arrest last year in relation to actions in the region of Pisa claimed by the COR (Revolutionary Offensive Cells).
 He escaped from house arrest last summer and went on the lam to Spain.
 Although "subversive association with the aim of terrorism" had not been one of the original charges at the time the arrests were first made, it was added to the charges, a fact that made the recapture of Francesco more imperative to the judiciary officials of Italy.
-So a joint operation between Italian cambinieri and Spanish police under the aegis of Europol captured Francesco in Barcelona on May 11.
+So a joint operation between Italian cambinieri1 and Spanish police under the aegis of Europol captured Francesco in Barcelona on May 11.

 On May 12, in the region of Lecce, a force of 150 cops from several police forces (including special anti-terrorism and bomb units) carried out "Operation Nighttime."
 They raided and searched dozens of anarchists' houses and spaces, making five arrests and issuing ten more notices of investigation.
 Cristian Pal-ladini, Salvatore Signore, and Saverio Pellegrino were taken to prison, while Annalisa Capone and Angela Marina Ferrari were placed under house arrest.
 The most significant charge is "subversive association with the aim of terrorism and subversion of the democratic state."
-In addition, there were charges for attacks against the Cathedral and the home of the priest, Father Cesare Lodeserto (who had run the local Center for Temporary Residence (CPT) until he was arrested for "private violence" and kidnapping of inmates at the center); attacks against the Banca Intesa where the Regina Pacis Foundation (through which the CPT is run) keeps its funds; instigation to revolt due to a march in front of the CPT that ended in conflicts with the authorities; "harassment" and "defamation" of collaborators in the operation of the CPT and "dirtying" the entrance of one of these collaborators' houses; organizing an unauthorized march against the Benetton corporation that has taken over a large portion of Patagonia where the Mapuche people have been living for centuries; vandalism against a Benetton store and against an Esso station; occupying the abandoned space station Capolinea; and writing on walls.
+In addition, there were charges for attacks against the Cathedral and the home of the priest, Father Cesare Lodeserto (who had run the local Center for Temporary Residence (CPT)2 until he was arrested for "private violence" and kidnapping of inmates at the center); attacks against the Banca Intesa where the Regina Pacis Foundation (through which the CPT is run) keeps its funds; instigation to revolt due to a march in front of the CPT that ended in conflicts with the authorities; "harassment" and "defamation" of collaborators in the operation of the CPT and "dirtying" the entrance of one of these collaborators' houses; organizing an unauthorized march against the Benetton corporation that has taken over a large portion of Patagonia where the Mapuche people have been living for centuries; vandalism against a Benetton store and against an Esso station;3 occupying the abandoned space station Capolinea; and writing on walls.
 Along with the searches and arrests in Lecce, there were searches throughout the rest of Italy as well.

-&lt;sup>1 The carbinieri are the Italian national police force, a part of the military.
+$^{^{\}rm 1}$ The carbinieri are the Italian national police force, a part of the military.
 They operate abroad as well as in Italy.
 For example, they have carried out military operations in Somalia and the Balkans, and the current Italian troops in Iraq are carabinieri.

 A week later on May 19, another police operation occurred in Sardinia.
 Police searched over fifty anarchist houses and spaces and placed seven anarchists under house arrest.
 (These seven have not made their names public.)
-Charges include the infamous "subversive association with the aim of terrorism and subversion of the democratic state" and "propaganda favoring and celebrating subversive practices."
-All of those arrested are under investigation in the complete complicity of mass media with the state and the various associative laws already on the books, provide the state with the framework for pursuing this endeavor.
+Charges include the infamous "subversive association with the aim of terrorism and archists, must be among those who are made "other."
+The rise of the "war on terrorism," the new laws passed in Italy and in Europe increasing police and judiciary powers in the face of the "terrorist threat," the complete complicity of mass media with the state and the various associative laws already on the books, provide the state with the framework for pursuing this endeavor.